-Kaizen events, also called rapid improvement sprints or blitzes, are an impactful way to implement improvement quickly, but they require planning and preparation to make them useful.
+Known in Lean and Six Sigma circles as Kaizen events, rapid improvement sprints or blitzes are an impactful way to implement improvement quickly.
+However, they require planning and preparation to make them effective.
 We've heard many stories about Kaizen events that went wrong.
-That's not surprising because there are many ways that improvement events can go off the rails.
-The best way to avoid that outcome is to put in the effort ahead of time to ensure your event is a huge success.
+The best way to avoid that outcome is to put in the effort ahead of time to ensure your event is an unmitigated success.

 What are the benefits of Kaizen events?

-If your organization has developed a culture around continuous improvement and the Kaizen mindset, that way of thinking is probably natural to your employees.
+If your organization has developed a culture of continuous improvement, the Kaizen way of thinking is probably natural to your employees.
 But team members who are new to the organization may not have been exposed to the language and tools of continuous improvement.
 A Kaizen event offers an excellent opportunity to introduce new people to tools like DMAIC, the 5 Whys, and Catchball.

-Each Kaizen event presents the opportunity for employees to exercise leadership.
+Each Kaizen event presents the opportunity for employees to exercise leadership skills.
 Someone will take on the role of facilitator and help guide the team through the improvement process.
 Whether it's an employee's first improvement event or their 100th, it is the perfect time to build practical and "soft" skills.
-Participants who aren't in the facilitator role can reflect on what qualities they appreciate in the leader.
+In addition, participants who aren't in the facilitator role can reflect on what qualities they appreciate in the leader.

-When you start to examine one process or problem, participants will have an excellent chance to uncover additional improvement opportunities.
-While it is critical to keep the Kaizen event within the scope of its charter, additional ideas for improvement can be documented in the improvement management system.
-They may be resolved with a simple improvement cycle or may require a new Kaizen event.
+When the team starts to examine one process or problem, participants will have an excellent chance to uncover additional improvement opportunities.
+While it is critical to keep the Kaizen event within the scope of its charter, other ideas for improvement can be documented in your improvement management system.
+These new challenges may be resolved with a simple improvement cycle or may require another Kaizen event.

-Following a Kaizen event that yields positive results, leaders should broadcast the success across the organization.
-When other employees see that the team achieved its goals and was recognized for the effort, improvement starts to spread, and organizations see an increase in innovation and engagement ideas.
+Following a Kaizen event that yields positive results, leaders have the opportunity to broadcast the success across the organization.
+When other employees see that the team achieved its goals and was recognized for the effort, improvement starts to spread, and organizations see increased innovation and engagement ideas.

 What is included in the Kaizen event charter?

-Every Kaizen event is unique, so we would expect that each event charter has its nuances that change from one event to the next.
-However, some elements tend to make the difference between a successful event and one that does not achieve its goals.
+Every Kaizen event is unique, so we expect each event charter to have its nuances that change from one event to the next.
+However, some elements tend to differentiate between a successful event and one that does not achieve its goals.
 Here are recommended parts of your Kaizen event charter.

 The Essential Event Participants

 The essential event participants include the facilitator, the owner of the target process, and the event's executive sponsor.
+In addition, employees who operate the process to be improved should always be included.
 Some organizations use employees as Kaizen event facilitators; others hire a professional consultant for the job.

 Additional Team Members

-Aside from the essential participants, the charter should include anyone else who will work on the effort.
-Employees who operate the process to be improved should always be included.
-Depending on the issue, the team may consist of subject matter experts and sometimes internal and external customers.
-It is a good idea to put everyone's contact information in the charter for quick reference.
+Aside from the essential participants, the charter should include anyone who will work on the effort.
+The team may consist of subject matter experts and sometimes internal and external customers depending on the issue.
+It is good to put everyone's contact information in the charter for quick reference.

 The Scope of the Project

 The project scope sets clear lines about the process to be improved and the boundaries for the event.
-Scope creep is a common problem during Kaizen events because participants will almost always find opportunities for improvement that are outside of the current target.
+Scope creep is a common problem during Kaizen events because participants will almost always find opportunities for improvement outside of the current target.
 A clear scope definition will help you avoid this problem.
-It is smart to include language about what will not be addressed during this event.
+In addition, it is helpful to include language about what will not be addressed during this event.

-Each event should have at least one or potentially multiple measurable objectives.
-To measure results, you'll need a baseline metric that you are working to improve.
+Each event should have at least one or more measurable objectives.
+To understand results, you'll need a baseline metric that you are working to improve.
 It will be the basis for defining the success of the Kaizen event.
 Determine how the baseline and results will be measured.
 Ideally, you can find some way to visualize the current and future states.
 Process control charts are a good option.

-In this part of the charter, the team will list all of the resources that will be required, including budget, equipment, items, and people.
-If it makes sense, record the date that each item will be needed and quantify the resource.
+In this part of the charter, the team will list all of the resources that will be required, including the budget, equipment, items, and people.
+Then, if it makes sense, record the date that each item will be needed and quantify the resource.

 It is best to go into the event with eyes wide open.
 At the outset and think about what obstacles are likely to arise.
-Considering the potential challenges in advance puts you in a better position to react and adjust.
+Considering the potential challenges in advance puts you better positioned to react and adjust.

 The Day-by-Day Plan